terraform-ibm-modules/terraform-ibm-observability-da/solutions/instances/README.md

 - Supports creating KMS root keys in an existing KMS instance or using existing keys if creating new buckets.
 - Creates a KMS encrypted COS bucket that is required to store archived logs or using an existing bucket.
 - Creates a KMS encrypted COS bucket for setting up Activity Tracker event routing or using an existing bucket.
-- Configures an Activity Tracker event routing to a COS bucket.
+- Configures the Activity Tracker event routing to a COS bucket.
-- Optionally configures an Activity Tracker event routing to a Log Analysis instance.
+- Supports configuring the Activity Tracker event routing to the Log Analysis instance.

 ![observability-instances-deployable-architecture](../../reference-architecture/deployable-architecture-observability-instances.svg)